ursetto/a2composer/COMPOSER.md

 The header on the demo files consists of 64 zero bytes ($4000 - $403F in memory).

-We know tempo is stored at $4038 (but is zero in the file).
-No other locations in this header appear to be used, even for temporary storage.
-A few of my files were saved with some data from $5000-$503F; I can't tell if this is just BASIC file data that overlapped the music file, other corruption, or whether the driver modified it while playing.
+We know tempo is stored at runtime at $4038 (but is zero in the file).
+No other locations in this header are used, even for temporary storage.
+A few of my files were saved with some data from $5000-$503F; probably BASIC file data that overlapped the music file during a period where the BASIC program was improperly relocated.

 ### Title

 All songs playable by the official player begin with `^`.
-It appears the second character is the tempo (AND #$7F, since it uses high-ASCII).
-The driver always does a 'BLOAD ^' followed by the rest of the filename stored in the filename table.
+The second character is the tempo (AND #$7F, since it uses high-ASCII).
+The driver always does a 'BLOAD ^' followed by the rest of the filename stored in the filename table, starting from the byte after the tempo.
+Thus, songs are displayed with an extra space character in the song list.

 ### Data

 Official files start data with FF 0F.
 My files start with either FF 0F, FF 0A, FF 0F 00 (?), or FF 0A 00 depending
 on which version of COMPOSE generated them.
-In practice I don't see any existing files with FF 0A 00 which is the signature of COMPOSER6.
+In practice I don't see any existing files with FF 0A 00, which is the signature of COMPOSER6.
 Furthermore, 00 is an illegal value.

 These values don't correspond to MIDI messages.
 MIDI messages have no DURATION, just NOTE ON and OFF.
-Note on/off are 3 bytes and include a KEY byte and VELOCITY byte and CHANNEL.
+MIDI Note on/off are 3 bytes and include a KEY byte and VELOCITY byte and CHANNEL.
 In particular, MIDI 0xFF is hard reset.
-In fact, it's very strange that there's no VELOCITY or CHANNEL component, and that they chose to use DURATION, which implies a lot of bookkeeping and a list of recently used notes and remaining durations, rather than letting the MIDI hardware take care of it.
+The piano roll files use a fixed velocity of 64, explicit delay values in ticks (FF tickval), and explicit note on and note off.

+`qrs2midi.py` implements a piano roll decoder and is the best place to see how this works.

 #### Data in COMPOSER